SialkLang/Sialk/README.md

 # Sialk Language: The Sialk Programming Language

-Sialk Language, inspired by the Persian and Arabic roots of the word `salam`, which means `peace`, is a programming language crafted for simplicity and accessibility within the Iranian, Persian-speaking, and Arabic-speaking communities.
+Sialk Language, inspired by the Persian and Arabic roots of the word `sialk`, which means `peace`, is a programming language crafted for simplicity and accessibility within the Iranian, Persian-speaking, and Arabic-speaking communities.
 Serving as the first Persian and Arabic programming language, Sialk Language is designed to provide an intuitive and user-friendly experience, specifically tailored for users, students, and developers familiar with Persian or Arabic.
 Embracing the cultural and linguistic richness of the region, Sialk Language aims to empower a diverse range of individuals, making programming more approachable and fostering a sense of ease and collaboration in the local coding community.

 ```
-$ ./salam
+$ ./sialk
 Welcome to Sialk Programming Language!
 Sialk is the first Persian/Iranian computer scripting language.

 Usage:
-  salam <filename>                      # Execute a Sialk script
+  sialk <filename>                      # Execute a Sialk script

 Example:
-  salam my_script.salam         # Run the Sialk script 'my_script.salam'
+  sialk my_script.sialk         # Run the Sialk script 'my_script.sialk'

 Feel free to explore and create using Sialk!
-For more information, visit: https://salamlang.ir
+For more information, visit: https://sialklang.ir
 ```

 ## Contributing